FlavourSys/user-manual/installation/client.rst

 Windows.
 For the generic configuration options, please refer to the Windows section above.

-To start the client on Mac OS X, you can hit the Apple button and spacebar simultaneously to open the quick start bar (top right corner).
+To start the client on Mac OS X, you can hit the Apple button and space bar simultaneously to open the quick start bar (top right corner).
 Type **Mint Client** here.

 .. note::